The Prosecutor: Filming

 Principal photography began in October 2023.
-Japanese action choreographer Takahito Ouchi served as the action director, leading a stunt team of nine.
+Japanese action choreographer Takahito Ouchi acted as the action director, leading a stunt team of nine.
 A group of Japanese stunt actors also joined the production crew.
 Due to language barriers, the crew initially struggled with the action choreography, requiring many scenes to be reshot, which delayed the filming schedule.
 Therefore, Kenji Tanigaki, a Japanese frequent collaborator of Donnie Yen, was invited to assist with coordination.
 Tanigaki and Yu Kang (who also portrayed a killer in the film) received action director credits.
 Renee Wong acted as the film's production designer, leading an all-female team of six art designers.
 The production team categorized the film sets as large, medium, and small, scheduling the largest sets to be filmed first and the smallest last.
 The large-scale sets included a courtroom and a set resembling the MTR, both of which had a filming period of over two weeks.
 For the courtroom set, the production design team began construction four months prior to filming, designing it at Shing Fung Film Studio in Sai Kung with a 1:1 scale based on a British courthouse.
 The MTR scene was filmed on a constructed set at Shaw Studios, featuring 1:1 scale MTR carriages and costing over a million dollars.
 To simulate the sensation of the train moving, the carriages were placed on tracks to create the illusion of movement during the fight scenes.
-Construction of the MTR set took one and a half months and primarily used steel to enhance authenticity.
+Construction of the MTR set took one and a half months and primarily used steel to strengthen authenticity.
 A train platform set was also built, which had to be detached during the action scenes in the carriages.
 While shooting a scene where Yen was thrown over the shoulder by another actor on the MTR set, he sustained a neck injury and was hospitalized, although no bones were fractured.
 After completing the large-scale sets, the crew moved on to the medium sets, including scenes set in the Department of Justice offices, where they filmed for three to four days.